 Also check out our guide about the best areas to stay in Shanghai.

-If you're looking for a cheap hotel in Shanghai, then book Pentahotel.
+If you're looking for a cheap hotel in Shanghai, then book Moju Hotel.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Shanghai.

 Not a fan of big chain hotels?
 No problem.
 If you want to stay in a boutique hotel in Shanghai, then you should book PuLi Hotel & Spa.
 The hotel has been rated highly by previous guests for its boutique style.
 It has also been recommended by influential travel journalists.